radix/string-wrapper/README.md

 string-wrapper = "0.1.6"
 ```

-If you want to use serde support, you have to enable the feature:
+If you want to use serde support, you have to enable the feature and use Rust
+1.15 or higher.

 ```toml
 [dependencies]